 Yes, there is a limit.
 The Nebraska Promise will cover up to 30 credit hours per academic year or 15 credit hours a semester.
 And the Promise is not applicable over the summer.
 You must take at least 12 credit hours per fall/spring semester, but you may take up to 15 credit hours each semester.

-To qualify for Nebraska Promise, you must meet all applicable deadlines—which includes filing the FAFSA and being admitted by the deadline.
-If you are an incoming student admitted after the deadline, you would not qualify for the Nebraska Promise.
+To qualify for Nebraska Promise, you must meet all applicable deadlines—which includes filing the FAFSA by May 1.

-Students who begin in the spring may be offered grants and scholarships, but would not receive an amount that covers full tuition.
+Students who begin in the spring may still be offered grants and scholarships, but may not receive an amount that covers full tuition.

 I am considering applying to the University of Nebraska this fall.
 Will it be open if we are still doing social distancing due to COVID-19?

-The University of Nebraska will be open and operating this fall, so please apply if you are interested in attending.
-If we are still in the midst of social distancing, we may be delivering classes via distance, but we will still be serving our students and the state.
+The University of Nebraska will be open and operating in-person this fall, so please apply if you are interested in attending.
+We will be observing public safety best practices such as social distancing and wearing masks, and some classes may be delivered via distance—but we will still be serving our students and the state.

 I am interested in applying to the Nebraska College of Technical Agriculture in Curtis.
 Will the Nebraska Promise apply to me?